 Using this insight from casting simulation, designer can redesign to provide sufficient venting to avoid and overcome air entrapment simulation.

-Cold shut defect in casting occurs two the wave fronts of two metal streams meet, but does not fuse.
+Cold shut defect in casting 'where' wavefront of two metal streams meet, but does not fuse.
 This can happen when one of the wave front of melt has already lost its temperature and solidifies before molten metal fusing.
-Cold shut defect in casting occur at surface level with relatively large thickness, cold shut can be eliminated by increasing metal pouring temperature, preheat the die and mould.
+Cold shut defect in casting occurs surface level with relatively large thickness, cold shut can be eliminated by increasing metal pouring temperature, preheat the die and mould.
 Improper casting properties to the alloy may also cause cold shuts.
 Proper optimization of the gating system, increase in pouring temperature can avoid cold shuts.

 Figure above shows the two fronts of casting about merge their streams by computer simulation of casting using ADSTEFAN.
 One of the streams has already cooled to temperatures much below liquidus.
 From simulation a high probability of cold shut formation has been predicted.